Just 6,782 students earn a degree in Geological & Earth Sciences each year, meaning that it ranks just 65th out of 389 in popularity.

 It is difficult to beat Bowdoin College if you wish to pursue Geological & Earth Sciences as a major.
 This is a wonderful choice for students who have a preference for the style of a small college town.

 If you intend to study geological & earth sciences, this school is an excellent decision as it offers one of the best geology degree programs in the United States.Bowdoin College graduates have about $22,904 of student loans on average.
 That is lower than the U.S. average of $29,076.
-Look at a few school videos for more information on student life is like.
+Get an idea of what being on campus at Bodoin is like by viewing some campus videos.